ChrisW-priv/PersonalVault/notes/Company Management.md

 ---
-categories: []
+categories:
+- zettelkasten
 date: 2025-03-09
 description: General collection of thoughts on the management of a company
-tags:
+tags: []
-- zettlekasten
 title: Company Management
 ---